Contemporary Art

 Jack Dorsey’s post on Twitter, 2006.
 Twitter.

 The element that we can buy or sell with NFT is basically anything that is digital, from a painting to a piece of music.
 We might think, what is the point of buying it if there are millions of copies all around the internet?
 True.
-But NFTs are a form of a digital asset in which ownership is recorded in a blockchain.
+But NFTs are a form of digital asset in which ownership is recorded in a blockchain.
 It is the same as having an original Monet painting on your wall while various copies hang in the homes of people all around the world.
-However the original Monet piece is only one and therefore is exceptional.
+However, the original Monet piece is the only one and therefore is exceptional.
 It is the same with digital art and NFTs.
 An artist may create multiple copies but only one of them is considered and certified as the original.

 Where to Buy and Sell NFTs

 There are many various marketplaces where you can buy and sell NFTs.
 The most popular are OpenSea, Rarible, SuperRare, and Foundation.
 OpenSea describes itself as being the largest NFT marketplace which offers not only art pieces but a wide range of collectibles including arts, trading cards, and sports collectibles.
-If you are selling items on OpenSea, you can do it for a fixed price, declining price listing, or an auction listing which gives a variety of tools and financial models for the artists.
+If you are selling items on OpenSea, you can do it for a fixed price, a declining price listing, or an auction listing which gives a variety of tools and financial models for the artists.

 NFT Art: OpenSea NFT platform logotype